Prescription weight loss that puts you first

 They interact with GLP-1 receptors in key regions of your brain, including the hypothalamus and the mesolimbic system, which are crucial for hunger and reward processing.

-This, in turn, helps reduce cravings and the desire to eat said foods, ultimately reducing calorie intake and supporting weight loss.
+This, in turn, helps reduce cravings and the desire to eat, ultimately reducing calorie intake and supporting weight loss.

 While some people experience antidepressant effects, some have reported the opposite.
 There are concerns about the risk of depression, anxiety, and suicidal thoughts linked to these weight loss medications.
 More research on mental health effects is needed.